 Explain outlines of the utility model system in Japan.

-Targets of protection, called “a device”, by the Utility Model Law are limited to technical ideas relating to the shape, structure or combination of an article including articles and immovable properties, such as buildings, bridges, and plants.
-In other hands, materials themselves (e.g.: medicines, chemical compounds, glasses and alloys etc.), and methods are not the targets of protection.
+Protection targets of the Utility Model Law are limited to “a device,” which must be technical ideas relating to an article’s shape, structure, or combination, including articles and immovable properties, such as buildings, bridges, and plants.
+On the other hand, materials themselves (e.g., medicines, chemical compounds, glasses, alloys, etc.) and methods are not protection targets.

-Similar to the patent system, the Utility Model Law establishes three cases for novelty-breaking: publicly-known; publicly-worked; and publication in Japan or other countries before a filing date of an application.
-Note that the novelty breaking cases are not limited to be domestic.
+Similar to the patent system, the Utility Model Law establishes three cases for novelty-breaking: publicly known, publicly worked, and publication in Japan or other countries before the filing date of an application.
+Note that the novelty-breaking instances are not limited to domestic.

 While the patent system requires an invention not to be easily obtained by a person skilled in the art (Art.29(2) of the Patent Law), the utility model system requires a device not to be very easily obtained by a person skilled in the art (Art.3(2) of the Utility Model Law).
-It seems that the inventive step of the invention is higher than that of the device.
-However, the inventive steps of the patent system and the utility model system are treated as to be equal in a technical opinion (see (9) below) issued by the JPO, substantially there exists no difference between them.
+The inventive step of the invention is higher than that of the device.
+However, the inventive steps of the patent system and the utility model system are treated as equal in a technical opinion (see (9) below) issued by the JPO; there is substantially no difference between them.

 Fees for a utility model application and registration are lower than fees for a patent application and registration.

-A utility model right is granted only after the examination of formal and basic requirements except substantive requirements (e.g. novelty and inventive steps etc), so that a non-substantive examination system is adopted in the Utility Model Law.
-Therefore, if a utility model application satisfies the formal and basic requirements, the application will be registered.
-However, if it does not satisfy the substantive registration requirements, it shall be disputed in an appeal for invalidation (Art.37 of the Utility Model Law).
-It is noted that a utility model application will be registerable in about 4 months from the filing date, while a patent application will be registerable for in about 15 months from the date of request for examination (as of 2015).
+A utility model right is granted only after examining formal and basic requirements except for substantive requirements (e.g., novelty and inventive steps, etc.), so the Utility Model Law adopts a non-substantive examination system.
+Therefore, the application will be registered if a utility model application satisfies the formal and basic requirements.
+However, if it does not meet the substantive registration requirements, it shall be disputed in an appeal for invalidation (Art.37 of the Utility Model Law).
+It is noted that a utility model application will be registerable in about four months from the filing date, while a patent application will be registerable in about 15 months from the date of request for examination (as of 2015).

 The applicant may file amendments only for one month from the filing date or a period specified by the Commissioner(Art.2-2).